umbertotechnopreneur/glassBrowser/README.md

 # Fake GlassBrowser based on Vue.js+Vuetify 3
 Since we were bored to present our screenshots in billions of different ways, here at [umbertogiacobbi.biz](https://umbertogiacobbi.biz) we decided (we need to show some screens for our [aginti.it](https://aginti.it) project) to create our own "fake" next-gen super cool glassmoriphism browser.

+This is a typical example of how a startup can same some bucks implementing a software, a custom photo shootin setup in a corner, use open source software and more to overcome the scarsicity of resources.
+We're all on the same boat guys!

 This is a simple **vVue3 + Vuetify3** node.js project so is meant to run locally.

 Download it, the background images changes randomly at each load (see them in the backgrounds folder) so each time you have a different background.